Get Help With Your Next DIY Project!

 Several manufacturers make a kit for repairing rotted wood like this that includes a stabilizer to harden the surrounding wood and a two-part putty which, when mixed, will set to a rock-hard patch that can be sanded and painted just like real wood.
 It can also be drilled, cut, and shaped with the same tools used to work wood.
 Before you start, make sure the area is completely dry and then...
 Read More

 How to Sand Drywall Without Dust

 When it comes to sanding dry joint compound, you're going to have a lot of dust.
-And because it's so light, the dust will float through the air and get on every exposed surface.
+And because it's so light, the dust will float through the air and settle onto every exposed surface.
 This can be the most difficult part of doing wall repairs or hanging new drywall for some people.

 The good news is there is a way to greatly reduce the dust produced from sanding joint compound.
 The bad news is, you may need to buy a new tool or two to do it.
 If you already have a good shop vac, you're halfway there.
 If not, you may be able to rent one, or you can use an old house vacuum, if you don't mind getting it dirty or possibly damaging the motor.
+With your vacuum ready, the second part of this system is an attachment that allows...
 Read More

 House Painting Preparation

 Start your exterior painting preparation by scraping all loose and peeling paint, putty, and caulk from the surface.
 Slip a putty knife under to lift off loose material and use a pull-type paint scraper to remove paint, etc. that looks loose but doesn't come free easily.